T2DREAM/aws-genomics-workflows/docs/index.md

 4. Workflow orchestration using Nextflow

-DGA will maintain cloudformation templates to [launch resources](http://www.docs.t2depigenome.org/genomics-workflow/cloudformation/).
-T2D AMP member will be tasked to convert their pipelines to [Nextflow Workflow that would submit a nextflow Batch job to the appropriate Batch Job Queue via.
-AWS CLI] (http://www.docs.t2depigenome.org/genomics-workflow/orchestration/nextflow/nextflow-example/)
+Frequently used Nextflow genomics pipelines built by community can be accessed here -  https://nf-co.re/pipelines.

-Frequently used Nextflow genomics pipelines built by community can be accessed here -  https://nf-co.re/pipelines
+Get in touch with DGA team if you would like to implement your pipeline on AWS cloud.